slznw/ios6-autobypass/README.md

 Python script for semi-automated icloud lock bypass on iOS 6

 ## Friendly reminder
+__Linux is not supported for now.
+Fixes incoming!
+Use macOS if you can__

 __Feel free to report any bugs!
 This is my first project of this kind__

 _As for now, my tool does not support devices running coolbooter.
 For some reason i don't have any suitable devices.
 I'll try to make bypass for coolbooter too, but not now. **Sorry for that**_